insidemordecai/insidemordecai/README.md

 <br/>

 - 🌱 I’m currently learning Flutter
-- 💬 Coming soon: Update to my Portfolio
+- 💬 Coming soon: Update to my Portfolio (possibly with use of Flutter Web)
-- 🤔 Want to know how to have a profile README?
-Have a look at [this](https://medium.com/@itsmordecai_/how-to-create-a-github-profile-readme-bea13e7ffcd2) article I wrote
 - ⚡ Find my blog on anything cars or motorsport at [Drive Talks](https://drivetalks.car.blog)
 - 📫 You can reach me at ***REMOVED*** or through the social platforms linked above
+- 🤔 Want to know how to have a profile README?
+Have a look at [this article](https://medium.com/@itsmordecai_/how-to-create-a-github-profile-readme-bea13e7ffcd2) I wrote

 <!--
 - 🔭 I’m currently working on ...